Ganei Tikva: Transportation

 Ganei Tikva has three access roads.
 On the west, the main entry to Ganei Tikva through Kiryat Ono.
 This is the preferred entry to Tel Aviv.
 On the east, through Gat Rimon which allows fast entry to Petah Tikva and Highway 6 through Route 471.

 Education

 There are five elementary schools (including special education), one junior high school ("Harishonim junior high"), and one high school ("Meitar high school") in Ganei Tikva.
 Ganei Tikva has won the National Education Award for 2007.

+Voting Patterns

+In the 2022 election, 61 percent of voters in Ganei Tikva voted for the parties of the center-left coalition led by Yair Lapid, while 36 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.2 percent voted for the Arab parties.